CHARGEDdev/api-design/_private/affiliate.md

 #### Please note:

-1) You may need to check this endpoint regularly after the order is placed to deliver tickets to your customers ASAP.
+1) You may need to check this endpoint regularly after the order is placed to deliver tickets to your customers promptly.

-2) After you guys integrated these endpoints, we can send some test tickets information to test.
+2) After you have integrated these endpoints, you may request test tickets data to begin testing.

-3) And if these's any question or information you guys think is necessary to add into the endpoints just let us know.
+3) If there are any questions or further information you think is necessary to add to the endpoints, please let us know.